 Audit Committee - The Audit Committee was established under a written charter adopted in January 2006 and which became effective as of the time the Company was first listed on NASDAQ.
-The Audit Committee provides assistance to the Board in fulfilling its oversight responsibility to the stockholders, potential stockholders, the investment community, and others relating to (i) the integrity of the Company's financial statements and financial reporting process; (ii) systems of internal accounting and financial controls; (iii) performance of the Company's financial statements; (vi) the independent auditor's qualifications and independence; (v) the annual independent audit of the Company's financial statements; (vi) the legal compliance and ethics programs established by Company management and the Board; and (vii) the Company's compliance with ethics policies and legal policies and regulatory requirements.
-In so doing, it is the responsibility of the Company management.
+The Audit Committee provides assistance to the Board in fulfilling its oversight responsibility to the stockholders, potential stockholders, the investment community, and others relating to (i) the integrity of the Company's financial statements and financial reporting process; (ii) systems of internal accounting and financial controls; (iii) performance of the Company's independent auditors; (iv) the independent auditor's qualifications and independence; (v) the annual independent audit of the Company's financial statements; (vi) the legal compliance and ethics programs established by Company management and the Board; and (vii) the Company's compliance with ethics policies and legal policies and regulatory requirements.
+In so doing, it is the responsibility of the Committee to maintain free and open communication among the Committee, the independent registered public accounting firm and Company management.
 A detailed list of the Audit Committee's functions is included in its charter, a copy of which can be found on the Company's website.